Graeme Welch was appointed as Derbyshire County Cricket Club’s new Elite Cricket Performance Director in January 2014.

 As Strength and Conditioning Coach, Tallent not only works with the first team but also the lower age groups at the Cricket Derbyshire University of Derby Academy, helping youngsters in their transition from the academy to the senior side.

-Stephen Stubbings took over as Second XI coach midway through the 2013 season after AJ Harris was appointed First Team Bowling coach.
+Stephen Stubbings took over as Second XI coach midway through the 2013 season, before becoming the Club's Assistant Academy Director in February 2014.

 Stubbings made a fond return to the Club he served as a player for 13 seasons from 1997 to 2009.
 The 35-year-old scored 7,557 first-class runs during his 139 match Derbyshire playing career.
 He was capped in 2001 and was twice a winner of the Club’s Player of the Year Award.